 5. Full wellsite automation.
 The idea of a lease that runs itself: automated startup, automated shutdown, automated optimization, remote alarm and response, only visited for mechanical repairs.
 See wellsite automation for the honest take on where this sits today.

 Not every operator needs all of these.
-A 20-well conventional operator might benefit from plunger controllers on the tight-gas wells and nothing else.
-A 500-well unconventional operator with automated LACT and central facilities is doing most of what is possible without becoming a science project.
+A smaller conventional operator (say 15 to 50 wells) might benefit from plunger controllers on the tight-gas wells and nothing else.
+A larger unconventional operator running hundreds to 2,000+ wells with automated LACT and central facilities is doing most of what is possible without becoming a science project.

 Not sure which automation layer gives your operation the most payback?